Hybrid quantum-classical machine learning for generative chemistry and drug design: Discussion and outlook

 \section{Discussion and outlook}

-VAE are powerful generative machine learning models capable of learning and sampling from the unknown distribution of input data~\cite{kingma2013auto}.
+VAE are powerful generative machine learning models capable of learning and sampling from the unknown distribution of input data~\cite{kingma2013auto, kingma2019introduction}.
 As a first step towards building a hybrid quantum generative model, we prototyped the DVAE (along the lines of Ref.~\cite{khoshaman2018quantum}) with the RBM in its latent space~\cite{khoshaman2018quantum, rolfe2016discrete}.
-If provided with a large dataset of drug-like molecules, such a system should, if converged, learn representations of molecular structure and could be used to generate novel and yet drug-like molecules for drug design applications.
+If provided with a large dataset of drug-like molecules, such a system should learn implicit rules governing the stability and synthetic accessibility of small molecules and produce useful representations of molecular structure, which could be used to generate novel and yet drug-like molecules for drug design applications such as virtual screening.

-We employed Transformer layers~\cite{vaswani2017attention} in the encoder and decoder components and developed additional preprocessing layers that allowed our model to operate at the character-level (rather than on the world-level) to parse SMILES, the textual representations of the input molecules.
-As a result, we were able to built a compact model with the RBM consisting of two layers of just $128$ units each.
-RBMs of this size may be deployed on already existing quantum annealing devices (such as D-Wave Advantage processor).
-The RBM could be turned into Quantum Boltzman Machine (QBM) and the whole system might be transformed into a Quantum VAE (QVAE,~\cite{khoshaman2018quantum}) and sample from richer non-classical distributions.
+As a proof of concept, we built a DVAE involving transformer layers~\cite{vaswani2017attention} in the encoder and decoder components along with additional preprocessing layers that allowed our model to operate at the character-level (rather than on the word-level) to parse SMILES, the textual representations of the input molecules.
+Using SMILES is not necessarily the best option, since the strings are not $100\%$ valid.
+The only property of SMILES that is essential in our approach is that it is a representation of molecules in terms of character strings and hence we believe that DVAEs can be built to operate with alternative character string representations of molecules, such as SELFIES~\cite{krenn2020self}.

-For demonstration purposes, we trained DVAE using almost $200,000$-random molecules from the ChEMBL database of manually curated and biologically active molecules.
-On a classical hardware, the system could be trained with Gibbs sampling.
-We were able to show that the training converged, and the resulting network could be used to generate molecules with the distribution of the basic properties, such as logP, and QED, closely matching those in the training set.
+We trained a compact DVAE with the RBM consisting of two layers of just $128$ units each on a small subset containing almost $200,000$-random molecules from the ChEMBL database of manually curated and biologically active molecules as the training set.
+On classical hardware, the system could be trained with Gibbs sampling.
+We were able to show that the training converged and used the network to generate molecules with the distribution of the basic properties, such as logP, and QED, closely matching those in the training set.
 Simultaneously, the average size of the molecules appeared to increase as the training of the network was progressing.
 There are relatively more harder-to synthesize compounds among the molecules generated by the network.